CostiucAncuta/AboutMe/README.md

 ### Most Like in the Universe

-1. Backpack traveling 🎒
+1. My family 👪
-2. Food 🍖
+2. Backpack traveling
-3. Wine 🍷
+3. good food and good wine

 ### Objective to be achieved

-> 1.Be a developer.
+> 1. Be a developer.

 > 2. Be a good developer.

-> 3.Be a good developer with a great mindset.
+> 3. Be a good developer with a great mindset.

 ### My fears: